 \section{Introduction}

-\textit{Event coding} is a key task in the study of political violence for conflict scholars and security analysts in the academic and policy communities.
-It involves extracting structured events, known as \textit{event data}, from unstructured text like news articles.
-Event data is typically represented as \textit{source-action-target} triplets, which involve \textit{entity extraction}, and \textit{relation classification} within a source-target pair.
+Event coding is a crucial task in political violence research for both academic and policy communities.
+It transforms unstructured text from news articles into structured event data, represented as source-action-target triplets, achieved through entity extraction and relation classification.
 It provides a structured record of interactions among political actors and serves as input for monitoring, understanding, and forecasting political conflicts and mediation processes worldwide \cite{schrodt1996using,schrodt2003evaluating,schrodt2004using,schrodt1997early,schrodt2006forecasting,schrodt2011forecasting,shellman2007predicting,shearer2007forecasting,brandt2011real,brandt2013forecasting,brandt2014evaluating}.
 However, manually coding events from extensive datasets is labor-intensive.

-Domain experts have developed ontologies and knowledge bases \cite{mcclelland1978world,azar1980conflict,cameo,IDEA,Schrodt2006,Boschee2016,UPetrarch}.
-However, traditional pattern-matching models based on static dictionaries have limitations such as inflexibility, low recall, and high maintenance costs.
-Recent advancements in deep learning (DL) and pre-trained language models (PLMs) offer potential solutions \cite{glavas-etal-2017-cross, buyukoz-etal-2020-analyzing, olsson-etal-2020-text,ors-etal-2020-event,parolin2019hanke, parolin20213m,parolin2022ConfliT5,conflibert2022}.
-These black-box approaches heavily rely on annotated datasets, posing challenges for detailed and subnational studies with fine-grained modalities and non-mutually exclusive labels in political event ontologies.
-Such labeled datasets lack flexibility and may require frequent relabeling as ontologies evolve.
+To streamline this, experts have developed event ontologies and knowledge bases \cite{mcclelland1978world,azar1980conflict,cameo,IDEA,Schrodt2006,Boschee2016,UPetrarch,osorio_enhancing_2020,osorio_mapping_2019}.
+Yet, traditional pattern-matching models based on static dictionaries suffer from inflexibility, low recall, and high maintenance costs.
+Recent advancements in deep learning and pretrained language models (PLMs) offer promising supervised learning solutions \cite{glavas-etal-2017-cross, buyukoz-etal-2020-analyzing, olsson-etal-2020-text,ors-etal-2020-event,parolin2019hanke, parolin20213m,parolin2022ConfliT5,conflibert2022}.
+Yet, their reliance on extensively annotated datasets introduces significant challenges, especially for in-depth and subnational studies requiring nuanced categorization and non-exclusive labeling within political event ontologies.
+Moreover, labeled datasets lack flexibility and may require frequent relabeling as ontologies evolve.
 Thus, much of the current PLM-based research in event coding targets broad, coarse-grained categorizations, often constrained by limited evaluation sets.
-Given these challenges, we pose the following questions: (1) Can we combine transfer learning and expert knowledge to enhance the efficiency of event coding without extensive new annotation?
-(2) Can we create an interpretable and adaptable system that easily accommodates changes in ontology or schema?
+Costs, time, and effort associated with developing training data have foiled the large-scale adoption and ready deployment of PLMs by government security agencies, researchers, and practitioners in need of monitoring and understanding rapidly-changing conflict processes around the world.